-This course offers an in-depth study of the Relational Model and Database System Architectures including, query processing, query optimization, transaction processing, concurrency control, recovery, parallel databases and distributed databases.
+This course offers an in-depth study of Database System Concepts and Architectures including, query processing, query optimization, transaction processing, concurrency control, recovery, parallel databases, distributed databases and access control.
 Design of storage and file structures including different indexing and hashing organizations are also discussed.
-Assignment will reinforce learning through designing and constructing a database in Oracle and running queries against it.
+ACID (Atomicity, Consistency, Isolation and Durability) property and non-ACID complied database are discussed.
+Various database languages are discussed including Data Definition Language (DDL) and Data Manipulation Language (DML).
+Comparative analysis with alternative data models and database systems is conducted.
+Assignments will reinforce learning through designing and constructing a database from conceptual, to logical model to final physical deployment.

 Upon successful completion, the student will be able to:

 Identify structural, integrity, and data manipulation aspects of the relational world.

 Apply integrity constraints and functional dependencies in schema design.